YT1202/DSP2020_Final-Project/README.md

 &nbsp;

 ## Testing
-- The code of training is :
+- The code of testing is :
 ```
 Testing.py
 ```